-Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.
+Advice for intelligitiers Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses.
 Use water delivered as a fine spray to control fire and cool adjacent area.
-Avoid spraying water onto liquid pools.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
 Fire/Explosion Hazard Combustible.
 Slight fire hazard when exposed to heat or flame.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
 On combustion, may emit toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
 Mists containing combustible materials may be explosive.
-Combustion products include: carbon dioxide (CO2) nitrogen oxides (NOx) and minor amounts of phosphorus oxides (POx) isocyanates other pyrolysis products typical of burning organic material.
-May emit corrosive fumes.
+Combustion products include: carbon dioxide (CO2) isocyanates and minor amounts of hydrogen cyanide nitrogen oxides (NOx) phosphorus oxides (POx) other pyrolysis products typical of burning organic material.
+May emit poisonous fumes.
 May emit corrosive fumes.
 HAZCHEM Not Applicable